-This MA Special Option considers the formation of Black British art and its changing iterations from the postwar generation to its legacy and present-day configurations.
+This MA special option considers the formation of Black British art and its changing iterations from the postwar period to the present day.

 Course Leader: Indie A. Choudhury

 In the event that a course leader is on sabbatical, takes up a fellowship, or otherwise is not able to teach the course, they will be replaced by another experienced course leader either for a semester or, in some cases, the academic year.

 Please note: whilst many Special Options will include site visits within the UK and further afield, these are subject to confirmation.